 Staff made sure patients had enough to eat and drink, including those with specialist nutrition and hydration needs.
 All patients who attended the service were offered free drinks and snacks.
-The service had a hot and cold drinks dispenser where patients and relatives accessed drinks as required.
+The service had a hot and cold drinks dispenser where patients and relatives accessed complimentary drinks as required.

-The food items on offer were specially chosen to ensure they did not create and digestive issues with patients that may affect their treatment.
+The food items on offer were specially chosen to ensure they did not create any digestive issues with patients that may affect their treatment.

-Specialist support from staff such as dieticians and speech and language therapists were available for patients who needed it.
-Patients who required specialist nutritional foods were supplied these items through the independent hospital that operated on the same site.
-Staff also referred patients to the local trust.
+Referrals for specialist support from staff such as dieticians and speech and language therapists were available for patients who needed it.